ewaldhorn/bouncies/README.md

 # Bouncies

-A simple game written in Go and Ebitengine.
+A simple game experiment written in Go and Ebitengine.

-This project can be used as a reference to get you started with Go game development, especially if you are interested in using the fantastic Ebitengine game engine.
+This project can possibly be used as a reference to get you started with Go game development, especially if you are interested in using the fantastic Ebitengine game engine.

 IMPORTANT:  This is still very much WIP...
 I'll be expanding it over the next